dwarvesf/playbook/engineering/system/ci-cd.md

 - [ ] The API target should be configured appropriately to reflect the current build environment.
 Avoiding pointing to different API version or environment.

 ## CD
-To what extent did the CD deliver correct version, make sure configuration is up-to-date and can be rollback
+To ensure our code is always in a deployable state, even in the face of teams of thousands of developers making changes on a daily basis with correct version, and can be rollback

 - [ ] Make sure environment variables has been up-to-date after deploying
 - [ ] Use image tag in different environments:
     - develop use tag `develop`